 This page has links to documents that will help keep you organized, like a scholarship deadline tracker, a request form for letters of recommendation, and more.

-If you have questions about the scholarship application process, reach out to Ms. Rausch on Teams!
+If you have questions about the scholarship application process, reach out to Ms. Navarrete on Teams!

 Financial Aid is an important element of planning for college.
 Filling out the FAFSA is something you will need to do every year you are attending school — even if you don’t think you’ll need to take out loans, you should fill out the FAFSA so you can see your options for grants and work study.

 We’ll host a FAFSA workshop at HHS this fall — date TBD.

 The FAFSA opens on October 1 – but you can get a jump on the application process now by creating your FSA ID.
 Follow the link below to learn more and view resources to help you apply.

 Schools across the country offer virtual visits, and many are planning on stopping by HHS in person.
 You can check the page linked below to see a list of school visits that are planned for the 2021-22 school year.

 If you are interested in a particular school but don’t see them on our list, reach out to Ms. Navarrete and she can help connect you to an admissions counselor at the school.